Conservatives Lack Sense of Humor, Study Finds

 Do conservatives have a measurably lower sense of humor?

-The authors used a respectable sample of 332 individuals, and found that personal political ideology is a good predictor of Colbert’s own political ideology.
-Here is the kicker: “conservatives were more likely to report that Colbert only pretends to be joking and genuinely meant what he said while liberals were more likely to report that Colbert used satire and was not serious when offering political statements.
+The authors used a respectable sample of 332 individuals and found that personal political ideology is a good predictor of Colbert’s own political ideology.
+Here is the kicker: “Conservatives were more likely to report that Colbert only pretends to be joking and genuinely meant what he said while liberals were more likely to report that Colbert used satire and was not serious when offering political statements.
 Conservatism also significantly predicted perceptions that Colbert disliked liberalism.”
 See?
-Conservative really do lack a sense of humor!
+Conservatives really do lack a sense of humor!

 The study by LaMarre and colleagues, I venture to speculate, may also shed some light on a lingering mystery that has occasionally bothered my mind since 2006: what were the people in charge of that year’s White House Correspondents’ Dinner thinking when they invited Stephen Colbert to talk, with Bush, Scalia and other big conservative whigs in attendance?
 If you watch the video, even as a liberal, you’ll cringe at what you see.
 I mean, Colbert was at his satirical best and very, very, funny, but you almost (and I underscore “almost”) feel sorry for poor W. being subjected to such obvious abuse to his face.
 But perhaps W. and company really didn’t understand that Stephen was making fun of them, thinking — like the conservative subjects of LaMarre’s research — that he was laughing with them, not at them.

 Well, as Steve Martin once said, “Comedy is the art of making people laugh without making them puke.”
 Now, there is another good idea for a research project...